• Skip to primary navigation

 • Add the washed chicken to a large bowl and use a fork to pierce the flesh of each piece of chicken.
 This helps the seasoning to better penetrate.

-• Sprinkle on the curry powder, all purpose seasoning, ginger, black pepper, onion, scallions and garlic.
+• Sprinkle on the Jamaican curry powder, all-purpose seasoning, ginger, black pepper along with the onions, scallions and garlic.

 • Use your hands to thoroughly work in the seasoning, cover with saran wrap (cling film) and refrigerate overnight or for a few hours.

-• On medium heat, add the oil to a pot/dutchpot.
+• On medium heat, add the oil to a large pot/dutchpot.

-• Add 1tbsp of curry powder to the pan and proceed to cook it for about 1-2 minutes until fragrant.
+• Add the 1tbsp of curry powder to the pan and proceed to cook it for about one minute until fragrant.

-• Scrape off the excess seasoning (i.e onion, scallions and garlic) and place the chicken pieces into the pot, being careful to not overcrowd.
+• Scrape off the excess seasoning (i.e onions, scallions and garlic) and place the chicken pieces into the pot, being carefully to not overcrowd.

-• Once the chicken is seared, stir in the onion scallions and garlic and saute until translucent.
+• Once the chicken is seared, stir in the onions, scallions and garlic and saute until translucent.

 • Add the sprigs of fresh thyme, pimento berries and stir the pot.